performant-software/neatline.org/pages/docs-s.md

 title: Neatline for Omeka S
 ---

+# Status of Neatline Support
+Neatline user/developer support and development is on hiatus while we seek a different institution to take over its future maintenance, development, and support.

+We regret the difficulties this causes current users.
+Unfortunately, we do not have the resources to continue providing these public services at an acceptable level.

+We are unable to provide user or developer support, and will not be able to make further changes or updates to the code or documentation.

 # Neatline for Omeka S: Development Release v0.3.0

 Here's our most recent development release of Neatline for Omeka S: [version 0.3.0](https://github.com/scholarslab/neatline-omeka-s/releases/tag/v0.3.0)